 The evaluation team applied each ASE CEM work unit.
-The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the LG V30 Smartphone products that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
+The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the LG Android 8 device (G7 ThinQ, V35 ThinQ, V30, G6) products that are consistent with the Common Criteria, and product security function descriptions that support the requirements.

-The validators reviewed the work of the evaluation team, and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the requirements of the CEM, and that the conclusion reached by the evaluation team was justified.
+The validators reviewed the work of the evaluation team and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the requirements of the CEM, and that the conclusion reached by the evaluation team was justified.